 Tactical Jeans

-Choosing a pair of tactical jeans for airsoft or PMC loadouts is, in practice, trickier than it seems: standard jeans offer zero functionality, whilst classic combat trousers look too conspicuous and too ‘military’ for certain scenarios.
+Anyone looking to buy tactical jeans for airsoft, PMC loadouts or civilian roles will soon realise that standard denim lacks the necessary functionality, whilst classic combat trousers can look too tactical in many situations.
 This is certainly a limitation when it comes to CQB or civilian roles within milsim.

 • Which tactical jeans suit your loadout?